A lensed radio jet at milli-arcsecond resolution II: Constraints on fuzzy dark matter from an extended gravitational arc: Introduction

 The characterization of dark matter (DM) is of central importance to astrophysics and cosmology.
 Despite abundant observational evidence of a dark, collisionless fluid comprising $\sim 85$ per cent of the matter in the universe, the nature of dark matter remains an open question.
 While cold dark matter (CDM) is the current theoretical paradigm due to its success in explaining observed phenomena across a wide range of physical scales, evidence for its agreement with observations on sub-galactic scales has not been conclusive \citep[e.\,g.][]{bullock2017}.
 Alternative models of dark matter comprised of ultra-light particles (ULDM) have been proposed as a way of alleviating such discrepancies without invoking complex baryonic feedback processes (see \citealt{ferreira2021} for a comprehensive review).

-Fuzzy Dark Matter (FDM) is a class of ULDM comprised of non-interacting scalar particles of mass $\mdm \sim \mathcal{O}(10^{-22})\units{eV}$.
+Fuzzy Dark Matter (FDM) is a class of ULDM comprised of non-interacting scalar particles of mass $\mdm \sim 10^{-22}\units{eV}$.
 Due to its $\sim$kpc-scale de Broglie wavelength, FDM exhibits a rich astrophysical phenomenology \citep{hu2000,hui2017}.
 A key prediction from FDM models is that the mass density profiles of dark matter haloes exhibit small-scale fluctuations due to wave interference (commonly termed ``granules''), which give them a vastly different structure from the haloes expected in the CDM and warm dark matter (WDM) models \citep{schive2014b,schive2016,may2022}.
 In addition to these effects, on sub-galactic scales, FDM models predict much lower concentrations and cored density profiles in dwarf galaxies due to ``quantum pressure,'' which is absent in CDM and WDM \citep{schive2016}.
 Similarly to WDM, FDM also predicts a suppression in the numbers of low-mass haloes relative to CDM \citep{schive2016}, albeit via a different mechanism.

 Constraints have been placed on the allowed mass range for the FDM particle via several observational routes.
-Jeans modelling of dwarf spheroidal galaxies (dSphs) yields a lower bound of $\mdm \gtrsim 10^{-22}\units{eV}$ \citep{chen2017,saf2020,Hayashi:2021xxu}.
-By considering stellar velocity dispersions in ultra-faint dwarf galaxies (UFDGs), \citet{dalal2022} find $\mdm > 3\times10^{-19}\units{eV}$. \citet{rogers2021} constrain $\mdm > 2\times10^{-20}\units{eV}$ using Lyman-$\alpha$ forest observations of cosmic structure.
+Jeans modelling of dwarf spheroidal galaxies (dSphs) yields a lower bound of $\mdm \gtrsim 10^{-22}\units{eV}$ \citep{chen2017,saf2020,Hayashi:2021xxu}. \citet{dalal2022} find $\mdm > 3\times10^{-19}\units{eV}$ by considering stellar velocity dispersions in ultra-faint dwarf galaxies (UFDGs).
+Using Lyman-$\alpha$ forest observations of cosmic structure, \citet{irsic2017} and subsequently \citet{rogers2021} constrain $\mdm > 3.8\times10^{-21}\units{eV}$ and $\mdm > 2\times10^{-20}\units{eV}$, respectively.
 Constraints based on the Milky Way subhalo population include $\mdm > 2.9\times10^{-21}\units{eV}$ from number statistics of the observed Milky Way satellites \citep{nadler2021a} and $\mdm > 2.2\times10^{-21}\units{eV}$ using stellar streams in the Milky Way \citep{banik2021}.
 A study of flux ratio anomalies in 11 quadruply-imaged gravitationally lensed quasars gives a lower bound of $\mdm > 10^{-21}$ eV \citep{laroche2022}.